hmenorjr/hmenorjr.github.io/src/content/blog/bard-an-ai-experiment-by-google.md

 ---
-title: "Bard, Google\'s version of ChatGPT"
+title: "Bard, Google's version of ChatGPT"
 description: "I got an email to beta test Bard.
 This blog is a gist of what it is, beta test and potential of this tool."
 pubDate: "Sep 01 2023"
 heroImage: "/unsplash-mojahid-mottakin.jpeg"